openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Deprecations
 ------------

-- The sysadmin dashboard is no longer supported (point-of-contact @Hamza Farooq).
+- The sysadmin dashboard is no longer supported.
   - The feature has been deprecated according to DEPR-118, Its ADR can be found at ADR-DEPR-118 and related discussions at Discussion-DEPR-118.
   - The related feature flag FEATURES['ENABLE_SYSADMIN_DASHBOARD'] is also removed.
   - A separate pluggable app named edx-sysadmin has been developed at and can be used as an alternative to sysadmin dashboard.